Section 2. Class B Airspace Planning

 - IFR arrival and departure routes to/from the primary airport.
 Explore the feasibility of including significant IFR arrival/departure routes at secondary airports.

-- GPS and VFR waypoints placed in and around the Class B airspace to assist pilots in transiting or avoiding the airspace.
+- and VFR waypoints placed in and around the Class B airspace to assist pilots in transiting or avoiding the airspace.

 See FAA Order JO 7210.3 (Chapters 10 and 12) for descriptions of TAC and VFR Flyway Planning Charts and the instructions for establishing, modifying, and review of the charts.